 Like a Dragon: Yakuza is a Live-Action Adaptation of a Video Game

-‘Like a Dragon: Yakuza,’ also known as ‘Ryû ga Gotoku ~Beyond the Game~,’ presents a fictitiously crafted narrative that holds significant origins in its namesake video game franchise.
+With Sean Crouch, Yugo Nakamura, Kana Yamada, and Yasuhiro Yoshida as the writers, ‘Like a Dragon: Yakuza’ presents a fictitiously crafted narrative that holds significant origins in its namesake video game franchise.
 The ‘Like a Dragon’ franchise, better known as ‘Yakuza,’ is an action-adventure video game series created by Sega that finds its popularity through an engaging crime-action narrative.
 The games offer a diverse range of gameplay options, from storyline-driven narratives to combat and role-playing elements.
 Each installment—including the various adaptations through books, film, and even a stage play—remains defined through the franchise’s central focus on the Yakuza.

-The franchise found its genesis in 2005 with the release of ‘Yakuza,’ the first title in the series.
-At the time, its creator, Toshihiro Nagoshi, shared his intention to entertain and emphasized how he wanted to create a “powerful, gritty drama” that conveyed a sense of humanity with this game.
-Over the years, the same core themes have persisted in the game as it dives headfirst into the Japanese underworld, replicated on the screen through the fictional city of Kamurochō.
+The franchise found its genesis in 2005 with the release of ‘Yakuza,’ the first title in the video game series.
+At the time, its creator, Toshihiro Nagoshi, shared his intention to entertain and emphasized how he wanted to create a “powerful, gritty drama” with this game that conveyed a sense of humanity.
+Over the years, the same core themes have persisted in the franchise as it dives headfirst into the Japanese underworld, mirrored on the screen through the fictional city of Kamurochō.
 Even so, despite retaining fictional origins, Kamurochō and its depiction of the Yakuza strive to provide a sense of realism.

 While this translates to the occasional real-life-inspired character or event, the franchise mostly achieves its authenticity through realistic visual and narrative themes.
 As such, it bases much of its portrayal of the Yakuza on the reality of the crime organization—even including real Clans in its storylines.
 Still, the central plot of the games themselves tends to lean heavier on the fictionalized side of things.
 Thus, much like its source material, the show ‘Like a Dragon: Yakuza’ charts a largely fictional path.